Review of Hiking the 700km+ Baekdudaegan Ridge Trail Challenge in South Korea

 South Korea is a small, highly populated country with an abundance of hiking trails.
 This means there are no shortage of trails – however the best trails are very overpopulated and overly groomed.

 In the United States, if you wanted to go to a 10/10 beautiful trail, it truly depends on where in the US you are, on whether it will be incredibly busy and very groomed.
-Sure, if you are in one of the major national parks (Yellowstone, Glacier, Rocky Mountain, Yosemite etc), it’s not surprising that there will be crowds on medium difficulty trails.
-However, you go to say Wyoming’s Wind River Mountain Range, Montana’s Bitterroot Valley, or Idaho’s Salmon National Forest – you get just as incredible views without the same overcrowded conditions [a general statement].
+Sure, if you are in one of the major national parks (Yellowstone, Glacier, Yosemite etc), it’s not surprising that there will be crowds on medium difficulty trails.
+However, if you go to say Wyoming’s Wind River Mountain Range, Montana’s Bitterroot Valley, or Idaho’s Salmon National Forest – you get just as incredible views without the same overcrowded conditions [a general statement].
 It also helps that the parks are so big, that visitors are more spread out.
 That is the fundamental difference between hiking in the US and Korea.
-South Korea and its parks are too small for the best stuff not to be over-saturated with demand, which results in high tourist densities in ALL of Korea’s most beautiful locations**.
+South Korea and its parks are too small for the best stuff not to be over-saturated with demand, which results in high tourist densities in ALL of Korea’s most beautiful locations.
 It’s not enough to ruin the experience – sunrise on Seoraksan is awe-inspiring no matter how many people are there – but I’ve never been alone long enough on the trail at one of these parks for me to feel the ‘one with nature’ feeling I got hiking back home.

 The Baekdudagan and Korea’s island mountains are notable exceptions.
 The non-national park sections of the Baekdudaegan are on average not as beautiful as the national park sections, but they are more isolated.